 a) Substantially different from other IEEE 802 standards

-There is no other IEEE 802 standard or project, for combined broadband services and monitoring applications aimed at wireless regional area networks using television white space bands.
+The fundamental assumption behind the operation of IEEE 802.22 systems is that spectrum is shared with primary users.
+Hence the shared spectrum may or may not be available at all times and at all the locations.
+The radio will have to automatically change its characteristics and behavior to operate in appropriate alternate spectrum as directed by the cognitive sharing mechanism (e. g. database, sensing or beaconing).
+Hence 802.22 is highly applicable for use in bands that allow spectrum sharing such as the radar bands between 2700 MHz to 3650 MHz in the United States.
+No other IEEE standards support all the three mechanisms of spectrum sharing namely, sensing, database access and beaconing.
+There is no other Cognitive Radio IEEE 802 standard or project, for combined broadband services and monitoring applications aimed at wireless regional area networks using television white space bands.

 The new revision PAR also proposes additional capabilities that will allow it to operate in bands that allow spectrum sharing.
 Spectrum may be shared with a wide range of services such as TV Broadcasting Services and in other bands that Governments have identified for spectrum sharing etc.

 b) One unique solution per problem (not two solutions to a problem)

-Combined broadband services and monitoring applications for wireless regional area networks by using television white space bands are not currently considered by any other wireless standard or project.
+The fundamental assumption behind the operation of IEEE 802.22 systems is that spectrum is shared with primary users.
+Hence the shared spectrum may or may not be available at all times and at all the locations.
+The radio will have to automatically change its characteristics and behavior to operate in appropriate alternate spectrum as directed by the cognitive sharing mechanism (e. g. database, sensing or beaconing).
+Hence 802.22 is highly applicable for use in bands that allow or require spectrum sharing such as the radar bands between 2700 MHz to 3650 MHz in the United States.
+No other IEEE standards support all the three mechanisms of spectrum sharing namely, sensing, database access and beaconing.
+Combined broadband services and monitoring applications for wireless regional area networks by using cognitive radio mechanisms and television white space bands are not currently considered by any other wireless standard or project.
 The new revision PAR also proposes additional capabilities that will allow it to operate in bands that allow spectrum sharing.
 Hence, this offers a unique solution.

 c) Easy for the document reader to select the relevant specification